francobarbanera/CompFunction-and-Example5.9/README.md

 The file TheFunctionImplementedByTheProgramFunctionDefinition.hs.pdf contains an excerpt of the proof of Theorem 5.8.
 In it only the definition of the function G is present.

-The module FunctionDefinitions contains the Haskell implementation (as function "g") of the function defined in the above pdf file.
+The module FunctionDefinitions.hs contains the Haskell implementation (as function "g") of the function defined in the above pdf file.
 The function g has
 Input: d (compliance derivation), gt1, gt2, gt3 (global types), ph, pv, pw (participants names).
 Output: the global type for the composition via gateways (built out of d) of any three sessions typable, respectively, with gt1, gt2 and gt3, where ph, pv, pw are the name of the participants for the processes in d.